Dpdl-io/DpdlEngine/README.md

 Dpdl is currently developed by SEE Solutions and the following integrations has been defined:

+* Compiler to compile Dpdl to native machine code
 * OpenAI integration
 * Blockchain integration (smart contracts)
 * Nostr client API